EdwinEngelbrethsen/in-graph-fullstack/README.md

     │   ├── assets/          # images, icons, colors
     │   ├── components/          # anything that could be a reusable piece of UI lands here │   ├── screens/       # each screen is build with multiple components and together they create a screen to display for a user such as Homepage, About, Catalog etc
-    │   ├── services/           # these files work as a temporary back-end for the project │   ├── utls/      # reusable JavaScript functions that support the project such as custom hooks
+    │   ├── utls/      # reusable JavaScript functions that support the project such as custom hooks

 ### 📖 Specification Overview: